 Take the Tiffany & Co logo for instance (pictured above), a luxury jewellery and speciality retailer.
 Comprising a black logotype that employs a Didone typeface in small caps, all of which contribute to a luxurious aesthetic.
-If these design decisions were different, the logo would not portray the brands luxury values.
+If these design decisions were different, the logo may not portray the brands luxury values.

-So why avoid logo generators?
+So why avoid online logo creators?

 Reason 1: They can’t get to know you

 At Reflection, we always begin a logo or branding project with a questionnaire.
-This allows us to discover more details about how your business operates, who your clients are and what characteristics are needed for your organisation to be successful.
+This allows us to discover more details about how your business operates, who your clients are and what characteristics you need for your organisation to be successful.
 We ask questions such as “Is there a story behind your business or its name?” or “What primary message do you want to convey to your customers?”
 Answers to questions like this will reinforce our decisions made in the design phase.